spend management

 5. Clear spending policies lead to increased productivity

 Spend management enables the discovery and elimination of inefficiencies that would otherwise prolong work processes.
-Whether it’s a workflow with unnecessary approval steps, issuing a purchase order well above the budget limit, or a suboptimal choice of delivery company – once discovered, it can be improved.
+Whether it’s a workflow with unnecessary approval steps, issuing a purchase order well above the budget limit, or a suboptimal choice of delivery company – once discovered, it can be improved with the help of purchase order software.

 Companies create spending guidelines and approval workflows to tailor purchasing and paying processes to their current structure and business objectives.